 Fix: An error has occurred while launching the game COD MW2 / Warzone

-The error message “An error has occurred while launching the game” occurs when the Steam or Battle.net client is not able to start the game.
-This can happen when the game files on your computer are corrupted, the game process has insufficient permissions to run in the Windows environment, and more.
+The error message “An error has occurred while launching the game” appears when the Steam or Battle.net client is unable to start the game.
+This can happen if the game files on your computer are corrupted, the game doesn’t have the necessary permissions to run in Windows, or for several other reasons.

 An error has occurred while launching the game in Call of Duty Warzone